TASEmulators/BizHawk/README.md

 Testing bugfixes or new features can be just as helpful as making them!
 If code's more your thing, see [*Contributing*](https://github.com/TASVideos/BizHawk/blob/master/README.md#contributing) below.

-Dev builds are automated with AppVeyor, every green checkmark in the [commit history](https://github.com/TASVideos/BizHawk/commits/master) is a successful build and clicking the check takes you straight there.
+Dev builds are automated with AppVeyor, every green checkmark in the [commit history](https://github.com/TASVideos/BizHawk/commits/master) is a successful build.
+Clicking a checkmark and then "Details" in the box that appears takes you straight to the build page.
 The full list is [here](https://ci.appveyor.com/project/zeromus/bizhawk-udexo/history), in future use the "dev builds" button at the top of this readme.

 Once you're on the build page, click "Artifacts" and download `BizHawk_Developer-<datetime>-#<long hexadecimal>.zip`.